prakharmrsl/easypcceo.github.io/pages/budget-pcs/case-fans.md

 Noctua is making another appearance on this list, and for good reason.
 The Noctua NF-F12 is the 120mm variant of their NF-A8.
 Just like this fan's 80mm little brother, both the NF-F12's acoustic and thermal performance are exemplary.

 Although this fan may look plain, it is actually far from it.
-The fan is designed with Noctua's Focused Flow frame to achieve the perfect balance between cooling performance and quietness.
+The fan is designed with Noctua's [Focused Flow](https://noctua.at/en/focused-flowtm-frame){: target="_blank"} frame to achieve the perfect balance between cooling performance and quietness.

 There are eleven stator guide vanes at the back of the NF-F12 that are positioned with different angular distances.
 The fan also features Vortex Control Notches which help to spread the noise emission over a broader frequency spectrum, in turn making the fan's sound pattern more appealing to the ear.